ComS 5 The

 Rubric for grading:

 Devoted about 100 words to your personal response; about 300-350 words to your analysis.
-The analysis exhibited the following: a) a clear claim you wish to argue about how people perceive and respond to mediated messages; b) reasons and support clearly drawn from the reading in Understanding Human Communication and your present text, Survey of Communication Study.
+The analysis exhibited the following: a) a clear claim you wish to argue about how people perceive and respond to mediated messages; b) reasons and support clearly drawn from the reading in Appendix II of Understanding Human Communication or Understanding Media and Culture: An introduction to Mass Communication.
 Your essay should be about 400 words long. c) Be sure it is free of spelling, grammar, syntax and usage errors. and properly cite your references using APA format.